Top 5 Reasons to Ride the PHLASH

 - FREE Rides: At just $2 per ride or $5 for an all-day pass, the PHLASH is the most affordable way to travel around the city for everyone.
 But for many, the PHLASH is completely free!
 Among the groups who can always ride PHLASH for free: SEPTA Pass and Key card holders, seniors 65 and older; and children 4 and under.

-If you haven’t yet experienced the benefits of riding the PHLASH, you’re in luck because daily service for the fall season is:
+If you haven’t yet experienced the benefits of riding the PHLASH, you’re in luck because daily service for the spring season is:

 PHOTO CREDIT: Jeff Fusco for the IVCC